-This card is best for people who can’t get approved for traditional credit cards, and who want to improve their credit score.
+This card is best for people who can’t get approved for traditional credit cards, and who want to improve their credit scores.
 It also is good for people who don’t have a lot of money saved to put down for a deposit.

 We also recommend this card for people who are able to pay their bill in full each month.
 Not only will this help your credit score, but you’ll also avoid paying the high-interest charges that come with this card.

 Keeping your balances low saves you on interest, and it keeps your credit utilization ratio low, too.
 Utilization ratio shows how much of your total available credit has been used, and it is an important factor in your credit score.